TritonDataCenter/rfd/rfd/0156/README.md

 loader itself delivers `/etc/version/boot` as populated by the boot tarball created by the `smartos-live` build.
 Thus, we can see at a glance the component versions of what's on each USB key.

 We will also re-work the way the contents are updated.
-Instead of just iPXE, we'll deliver the whole of the `boot` and `sdcboot` tarballs, as well as `sdc-headnode`'s additions into `/opt/smartdc/share/usbkey/contents`.
+Instead of just iPXE binaries, we'll deliver the whole of the `boot` and `ipxe` tarballs, as well as `sdc-headnode`'s additions into `/opt/smartdc/share/usbkey/contents`.
 Instead of `sdc-usbkey update` directly copying files across, it will instead execute whatever it finds at `/opt/smartdc/share/usbkey/update-usbkey*` (in glob order).
 One of these scripts is the same old code that copied files across to the root